CleverNamesTaken/PivotLab/Conops.md

 Additionally, wherever you see the term "attackBox" listed in this walkthrough, know that you will have to supply your own attackBox IP address.

+## Creds for the range boxes

+The ssh key at `/home/kali/.ssh/id_rsa` on the kali machine provides root access to all of the other machines in the network.

+Additionally, the `debian` user on all the Linux machines has a password of `debian` and full sudo.

+The `root` user on the Windows victim machine has a password of `PivotLab1!`.

 ## Notation

 ### Terminal tags